 So here it is:

-Note: these are affiliate links, so if you purchase anything on Amazon through them, a small portion goes to bite size vegan.
-So if you do…thanks!
-You can visit the Bite Size Vegan Amazon store here.
+Note: these are affiliate links, so if you purchase anything on Amazon through them, a small portion goes to Bite Size Vegan.
+Alternatively, you can select Bite Size Vegan as your chosen charity through Amazon Smile.

 - Smuckers Squeeze Jelly